Upgrade Fire Detection System at FCI Phoenix

 Description

 The Department of Justice, through the Federal Bureau of Prisons, is soliciting bids for the upgrade of the fire detection system at the Federal Correctional Institution (FCI) in Phoenix, Arizona.
-The project entails the installation of a new addressable fire alarm system across all buildings, including the integration of various safety features such as manual pull stations, automatic detectors, and connections to existing mechanical and fire suppression systems.
-This upgrade is crucial for enhancing safety protocols within the facility, ensuring compliance with federal regulations, and safeguarding personnel and inmates.
-Interested contractors must be registered as small businesses in SAM.gov under NAICS code 238210, with bids due by December 16, 2025, at 11:00 A.M.
-MST.
-For further inquiries, contact Alex Jackson at a4jackson@bop.gov or 202-578-9940.
+The project entails the installation of a new addressable fire alarm system across all buildings, including the integration of various safety features and compliance with federal regulations, with an estimated contract value between $5 million and $10 million.
+This upgrade is crucial for enhancing safety protocols within the correctional facility, ensuring compliance with applicable codes and standards.
+Interested small businesses must submit their bids electronically by December 30, 2025, and are encouraged to contact Alex Jackson at a4jackson@bop.gov for further information.

 Point(s) of Contact